Blog · Review Essay · Last reviewed June 25, 2026

 The Book

-Code Dependent: Living in the Shadow of AI was published by Picador in the United Kingdom in March 2024 and by Henry Holt in the United States in June 2024.
+Code Dependent: Living in the Shadow of AI was published by Picador in the United Kingdom on March 21, 2024 and by Henry Holt in the United States on June 18, 2024.
+Pan Macmillan lists the UK hardback at 320 pages with ISBN 9781529097306; Macmillan's U.S. catalog lists Henry Holt editions, including ISBN 9781250867391 for the U.S. hardback and ISBN 9781250867384 for another U.S. format.
 Murgia is the Financial Times' artificial intelligence editor, and the book was shortlisted for the 2024 Women's Prize for Non-Fiction.

 The publisher presents the book as an investigation of how automated systems reshape ordinary lives across work, health, public services, human rights, and personal agency.
 That is the right frame.
 This is not a technical explainer of transformers or a Silicon Valley history.
 It is a field report on what happens after statistical systems leave the lab and enter institutions.